Arobic Septic System

 A challenge, however, comes in when property owners, not being on-site professionals, bring to the table their personal and prejudiced opinions.
 These deeply set perceptions may include pejorative concepts of OSSFs, desires of certain types of systems which they THINK they prefer and subjective opinions about what type of system is best for their purposes.

-The situation is confounded when the Designated Representative (DR) has predetermined certain types of systems for certain situations.
+The situation is confounded when the Regulator has predetermined certain types of systems for certain situations.
 Sometimes these might conflict with what a property owner desires on their specific properties.
 (Each DR interprets the on-site regulations differently, emphasizes different sections, etc.)

 Thus, predetermined system types from the person who is paying the designer and from the person who is overseeing the designer sometimes come into conflict with what the actual site evaluation might dictate.